Hussein-249/PostgreSQL-CRUD/README.md

 # Purpose

-This is an extracurricular project for me to practice Python, SQL, OOP, and Flask.
+This app is part of my coursework for a DBMS course.

-# Environment & Requriements
+# Environment & Requirements

-This project is being developed with Python 3.11
+This project was written using Python 3.11.

 It requires the ```psycopg2``` library for map features, which can be installed with
 ```